OmarKhayyam/aiconclave-demo-time-traveler/README.md

 Run the first 10 cells of this Notebook, one after another, you will have to upload a photograph of yourself or a sample photograph to use as input, to the S3 input location when you call `invoke_endpoint_async`.

+__DO NOT__ run the update endpoint cell, instead, skip to the delete enpoint cell to clean up your infrastructure.